CuBoulder/express_documentation/docs/creating_custom_bundles.md

 5. Run md5 on your downloaded file, e.g. "md5 module-7.x-1.1.tar.gz".
 6. Edit your release notes and add the checksum, e.g. "md5: ceb3af66ab78e65def488a175a54d5d4".
 7. Go to "admin/reports/updates" to check if your custom module reports needing an update.

-### Future Updates

-* In the future, the manual steps for adding the checksum to the release page might be automated.
-* Currently, the ERUS module only supports GitHub projects, which is where most Express code is hosted, but additional external repository hosts might be added in the future.